EO4wellness/100-days-of-code/log.md

 **Thoughts** Finally I've completed building the _Recipe App_.
 I started this project way before taking up this challenge so that means I have to come up with a new project/task for the next few days of the challenge...eyes firmly set on FreeCodeCamp.
 Really looking forward to what lies on store.

+## Day 3: November 20, Tuesday

+**Today's Progress**: Did some final corrections, cleaned up the code a bit before generating the build-version of the _Recipe App_ and deploying it.
+Also my portfolio website got a very quick update.

+**Thoughts** This day was focused more on deploying the _Recipe App_ and I should say it went quite well.
+Updating the portfolio site was much of a breeze.